-These standards do not include. (but may reference.) additional requirements established by other departments of the City and other government agencies.
+These standards do not include, but may reference, additional requirements established by other departments of the City and other government agencies.
 These standards are intended to impose minimum acceptable design criteria.
-The City Engineer may impose Mmore or less stringent requirements may be imposed by the City Engineer based on specific project conditions.
+The City Engineer may impose more or less stringent requirements based on specific project conditions.
 Developers and their design engineers are responsible for complying with these standards and all other requirements for the design of storm drain facilities within the City.
-Design engineers are responsible for initiating written requests for approval (variance request) of any design concept(s) that differs from these standards, verifying additional requirements set forth by other departments of the City or other government agencies, performing any necessary calculations or studies, and resolving any problems with the appropriate department or agency.
+Design engineers are responsible for initiating written requests for approval (variance request) of any design concept that differs from these standards, verifying additional requirements set forth by other departments of the City or other government agencies, performing any necessary calculations or studies, and resolving any problems with the appropriate department or agency.
 Developers and design engineers should be aware that Section 402(p) of the federal Clean Water Act establishes requirements for National Pollutant Discharge Elimination System permits for industrial and construction-related stormwater discharges.